Agreement to terms

 Pay ranges based on Census information use the lower and upper quartile earnings for the occupation.

-The chances gauge shows our estimate of the demand for staff in a particular occupation, as at the last updated date (indicated by the information in the outlook sources section).
+The job opportunities gauge shows our estimate of the demand for staff in a particular occupation, as at the last updated date (indicated by the information in the job opportunities sources section).

 - whether job numbers are growing or shrinking